zingolabs/zingolabs-zewif/docs/bestpractices.md

 ### Calculated & Downloaded Data

 ***[Export:] Store All Transaction Information.*** Different wallets store different information regarding transactions.
 Some of it is recoverable from the blockchain, some of it is not.
-Nonetheless, all transaction information should be stored, whether it's recoverable or not.
+Nonetheless, all transaction information should be stored as part of ZeWIF, whether it's recoverable or not.
 Storing nonrecoverable information is obviously a requirement.
 Storing recoverable information keeps an importing wallet from having to look up information on the blockchain (which is a privacy concern, as noted below).
 Storing everything held by a wallet ensures that you don't make a mistake and accidentally omit something because you thought it was recoverable and it was not.

 * _Example:_ `zcashd` mostly stores nonrecoverable information regarding transactions, such as redeem scripts, but it also stores recipient addresses, which are theoretically recoverable with an outgoing viewing key.
 The "theoretical" in that statement is exactly why _all_ transaction data should be stored.

 ***[Import:] Do Not Look Up Unknown Transaction Information.*** When you are importing transaction data, generally do not look up missing data, even if it would usually be stored for transactions in your wallet.
 This is because looking up transaction data can be a privacy concern: the Zcash node that you contact will know what transactions you are asking about, and therefore that they're related to your IP address.
 (There are alternatives, including downloading the entire blockchain to fill in missing information and using privacy-focused communication methods such as Tor.)

-* _Example:_ `zcashd` does not store most of the recoverable transaction information, such as block heights, fees, prices, times, etc. This data should not be individually looked up by an importing wallet to fill in the data.
+* _Example:_ `zcashd` does not store most of the recoverable transaction information, such as block heights, fees, prices, times, etc. This data should not be individually looked up by an importing wallet to fill in the data unless it's done by a safe means as described above.

 ***[Export:] Store Almost All Witness Trees.*** Witness Trees are definitely recoverable, but they're a pain to calculate, so they should be stored as part of a ZeWIF file.